measurement-kit/measurement-kit/README.md

 properly.
 If a dependency is not found, `./configure` will stop and tell you how you could install the dependency.

-The vanilla build process is the following:
+If you cloned the git repository, the vanilla build process is the following:

     ./autogen.sh
     ./configure
     make

+Otherwise, if you downloaded the release tarball, it should suffice:

+    ./configure
+    make

+Note that, if you downloaded the release tarball, GeoIP databases are not included in the tarball.
+However, they are useful for running regress tests.
+To get them, run the following command:

+    ./build/get-geip

 To tell make to produce less output (as in the Linux kernel build process) run: